kjs452/Evolve5Sims/second/README.md

 	mar37cm.txt			is a starting simulation file.

+	mar38.txt			is a starting simulation file.
+						has 4 creatures transplantes from
+						another long term simulation.

-Just load the file and run it.
+Just load the files and run them.

 ```